Here’s Why You Should Stop Working Out for More Than 45 Minutes

-- Increased energy: Cardiovascular exercise in particular results in increases in energy levels.
+- Increased energy: Cardiovascular exercise, in particular, results in increased energy levels.
 This means getting through the day is no longer a chore.

-- Reduction of Boredom: It is difficult to remain bored while exercising, particularly if working out with a friend.
+- Reduction of Boredom: It is difficult to remain bored while exercising, especially if you exercise with a friend.

 Downfall of Too Much Exercise

 While it might seem odd to think that it is possible to get too much exercise, it is possible to overstress and overwork the muscles.
 Exercise fatigue is a common problem among those who work out for too long.

 In general, it is better to avoid over-exercising because too much of a good thing can have negative effects.
 The common negative effects associated with too much exercise include: